Ocean Climate Action Logo--wave crashing of U.S. Capitol

 “The ocean is one of the most powerful tools we have to help head off the worst consequences of global climate change,” says Ocean Climate Action Plan signatory Mike Conathan in a recent Hill Article.

-The non-partisan Ocean Climate Action Plan (OCAP) was developed in collaboration with hundreds of organizations and individuals, including a Youth Advisory Council, beginning in 2019 with Blue Frontier and the Center for the Blue Economy acting as convenors.
+The non-partisan Ocean Climate Action Plan (OCAP) was developed in collaboration with hundreds of organizations and primary signatory supporters beginning in 2019 with Blue Frontier and the Center for the Blue Economy acting as convenors.
 OCAP, published in July of 2020, includes the best ideas from industry leaders, marine conservationists, academics, frontline communities, youth activists, and policymakers.
-It is a template for strong federal legislation, and indeed, many components of our work have influenced on many Congressional and executive actions and initiatives.
+It is a template for strong federal legislation, and indeed, many components of our work have influenced Congressional and executive actions, initiatives, and laws.
 After coalition building around the ideas in the Ocean Climate Action Plan, our next step was direct action—hosting meetings with top officials, and hosting the Ocean Climate Action (Virtual) Capitol Hill Lobby Day.
 On April 13th, 2021, a small, core group of the Ocean Climate Action Coalition met with 11 key federal agencies including: EPA Office of Environmental Justice, Dept. of Energy, NOAA, FEMA, Bureau of Indian Affairs, Department of Transportation, Marine Mammal Commission, EPA Office of Water, Department of Commerce, White House Council on Environmental Quality/Office of Science & Technology Policy, and the U.S. Coast Guard.
 On April 14th, 1000+ members of the public were mobilized and held meetings with 107 Members of the House of Representatives and their staff, and 33 Senators and staff.
 The broad coalition (many of whom had never lobbied their elected representatives before) sent a clear message to our national policymakers: you cannot solve the climate crisis without ocean health, and ocean health is key to solving the climate crisis.
-Our advocacy work continues, and we are now calling on all concerned citizens to contact their Senators as of June 2022 to make sure the climate provisions of the Build Back Better Framework ($555 billion, historic levels of funding over 10 years) are included in the new reconciliation bill being created with a specifically climate focus.
-We have no time to waste.
+Our advocacy work continues, and we are now working on a report card to hold lawmakers and the Biden-Harris Administration to account for their promises.
+There is no planet B. We have no time to waste.

 You cannot protect the oceans without solving climate change, and you cannot solve climate change without protecting the oceans--John Kerry

-For questions and suggestions, please contact the Ocean Climate Action Coalition co-organizers:
+For questions and suggestions, please contact the Ocean Climate Action Coalition co-organizer:

 Jason Scorse